OrenRosen/async/readme.md

 ### Run a function in a pool of go routines

-This use case is for cases you know you have a lot of traffic, and you would not like to open a new go routine for each call.
+This use-case is for cases you know you have a lot of traffic, and you would not like to open a new go routine for each call.
 Instead, it initializes a pool of go routines, which are ready to handle an incoming function:

 ```go
 package main